csound-flossmanual/csound-floss/book/03-g-user-defined-opcodes.md

 (that is where the name _Csound_ comes from).
-If you want to create a new opcode in Csound, you must write it in C. How to do this is described in the [Extending Csound](13-a-developing-plugin-opcodes.md) &nbsp;chapter of this manual, and is also described in the relevant&nbsp;
+If you want to create a new opcode in Csound, you must write it in C. How to do this is described in the [Extending Csound](13-a-developing-plugin-opcodes.md) chapter of this manual, and is also described in the relevant [chapter](http://www.csound.com/docs/manual/csound5extending.html) of the [Canonical Csound Reference Manual](http://www.csound.com/docs/manual/index.html).
-[chapter](http://www.csound.com/docs/manual/csound5extending.html) of
-the [Canonical Csound Reference Manual](http://www.csound.com/docs/manual/index.html).